-This says that there is a set a whose members are all and only those things that satisfy the formula P(x).
-(To make sure it says this, we demand that the variable a not occur in the wff P(x).)
 Notice that this is not just one axiom, but an infinite collection of axioms, one for each wff P(x).
 For this reason, it is called an axiom scheme.
+When we replace P(x) by some specific wff then we call the result an instance of the axiom scheme.
 We will see later that some instances of this axiom scheme are inconsistent, so we will have to modify the scheme.
 But for now we assume all of its instances as axioms in our theory of sets.

-Actually, the Axiom of Comprehension is a bit more general than our notation suggests, since the wff P(x) can contain variables other than x, say $z_1, \ldots, z_n$ .
+Actually, the Axiom of Comprehension is a bit more general than our notation suggests, since the wff P(x) can contain variables other than x, say z_1, \ldots, z_n .
 What we really want is the universal closure of the displayed formula, where all the other variables are universally quantified: